steipete/steipete.com/_posts/2020-05-19-kernel-panic-surprise-boot-args.md

 tags: personal
 ---

 On March 24, 2020, my 16-inch MacBook Pro greeting me with a kernel panic.
 I ignored it the first time, but it started to become an every-day thing.
 There I was, a short moment of a bug-free setup, broken yet again.

-(Read the backstory: [The LG UltraFine 5K, kernel_task and me](/posts/the-lgultrafine5k-kerneltask-and-me/) if you are just starting here)
+If you just came here, read the backstory: [The LG UltraFine 5K, kernel_task and me](/posts/the-lgultrafine5k-kerneltask-and-me/)

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Regression: MacBook Pro 16-inch panics almost every night in AppleIntelFramebuffer::setPowerState.
 This started with macOS 10.15.4 - FB7642937 is someone cares.</p>&mdash; Peter Steinberger (@steipete) <a href="https://twitter.com/steipete/status/1243854244115091456?ref_src=twsrc%5Etfw">March 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>